funkylarma/adamchamberlin.info/src/posts/2005/07/ice-your-mobile.md

 >
 > tim —–Original Message—–
 >
-> East Anglian Ambulance Service launched in April a national “In case of Emergency ( ICE ) ” campaign.
-The idea is that you store the word “ ICE ” in your mobile phone address book, and against it enter the number of the person you would want to be contacted In Case of Emergency".
+> East Anglian Ambulance Service launched in April a national "In case of Emergency ( ICE ) " campaign.
+The idea is that you store the word " ICE " in your mobile phone address book, and against it enter the number of the person you would want to be contacted In Case of Emergency".
 >
 > In an emergency situation ambulance and hospital staff will then be able to quickly find out who your next of kin are and be able to contact them.
 It’s so simple that everyone can do it.
 Please do.
 >